baldilocks290/lifeos/README.md

 # lifeos
 A terminal-based personal life manager built with Python.
-Features task management, journal, goals with milestones, and stats — all backed by custom DSA implementations including linked lists, hash maps, priority queues, binary search, and recursion.
+Features task management, journal, goals with milestones, and stats, all backed by custom DSA implementations including linked lists, hash maps, priority queues, binary search, and recursion.